Eschatologue/CM_wiki/docs/class/fighter/echo-knight.md

 Your summoning powers have grown more potent.

-***Endless Echoes.*** When you roll Initiative and are missing any uses of your Unleash Incarnation feature, you regain one use of it.
+**Endless Echoes**  When you roll Initiative and are missing any uses of your Unleash Incarnation feature, you regain one use of it.

-***Double Up.*** You can use a **:rsc-b: Bonus Action**{ .rsc } to create two echos with your Manifest Echo feature, and these echoes can co-exist.
+**Double Up**  You can use a **:rsc-b: Bonus Action**{ .rsc } to create two echos with your Manifest Echo feature, and these echoes can co-exist.
 If you try to create a third echo, the previous two echoes are destroyed.
 Anything you can do from one echo's position can be done from the other's instead.

 ###### :material-book-arrow-up: Updated by *PerfectlyCircularSeal*